Optimal Change-Point Detection with Training Sequences in the Large and Moderate Deviations Regimes

 \subsection{Main Contributions}

-We formulate an offline single-CPD problem of finding the optimal resolution between the estimated and true change-points without the knowledge of the underlying distributions but given training sequences and a test sequence with a single change-point; the extension to multiple change-points is feasible.
+We formulate an offline single-CPD problem of finding the optimal confidence width between the estimated and true change-points without the knowledge of the underlying distributions but given training sequences and a test sequence with a single change-point; the extension to multiple change-points is feasible.
 In this setup, we assume that the length of the test sequence is proportional to the length of training sequences.
 Our main contributions are as follows.

-Firstly, inspired by Gutman~\cite{gutman1989asymptotically}, we derive a type-based test (i.e., a test based on empirical distributions) under two different asymptotic regimes, namely the regimes in which the worst-case undetected error probability decays exponentially fast and sub-exponentially fast, which is more stringent than the requirements in existing works \cite{baranowski2016narrowest,garreau2018consistent,wang2020univariate,padilla2019optimal,padilla2019change}.
+Firstly, inspired by Gutman~\cite{gutman1989asymptotically}, we derive a type-based estimator (i.e., an estimator based on empirical distributions) under two different asymptotic regimes, namely the regimes in which the worst-case undetected error probability decays exponentially fast and sub-exponentially fast, which is more stringent than the requirements in existing works \cite{baranowski2016narrowest,garreau2018consistent,wang2020univariate,padilla2019optimal,padilla2019change}.
 These two regimes are respectively known as the {\em large} and {\em moderate deviations}~\cite{AW14} regimes.
 Moreover, we allow for the rejection option (also known as the erasure option) \cite{Forney68}, used when one is not sufficiently confident to decide which point is the true change-point.
-Since erasures are much less costly compared to undetected errors, we assume that the asymptotic worst-case erasure probability is upper bounded by a constant $\epsilon\in [0,1)$.
+Since erasures are much less costly compared to undetected errors, we assume that the asymptotic worst-case erasure probability is upper bounded by a constant~$\epsilon\in [0,1)$.

-Secondly, we derive the asymptotically optimal normalized resolution under both the large and moderate deviations regimes by showing that the above-mentioned type-based test is asymptotically optimal.
-By an appropriate use of the Berry-Esseen theorem, we also prove the strong converse, i.e., the optimal normalized resolutions in both asymptotic regimes do not depend on the upper bound on the worst-case erasure probability $\epsilon$.
+Secondly, we derive the asymptotically optimal confidence width under both the large and moderate deviations regimes by showing that the above-mentioned type-based estimator is asymptotically optimal.
+By an appropriate use of the Berry-Esseen theorem, we also prove the strong converse, i.e., the optimal confidence width in both asymptotic regimes do not depend on the upper bound on the worst-case erasure probability $\epsilon$.